mespe/SolRad/Report.md

 	  - 4 stations in rice area, Davis, Colusa, Durham, and Nicolaus/Verona.
 	  - Colusa is likely the most representative.

+Other:

+We did not explicitly talk about this during the meeting, but it is really important that we look for existing functions to gather this data if possible.

+If there is an existing package out there, please use it rather than writing your own code.

 17 Jan 2017